evmos/ethermint/docs/architecture/adr-002-evm-hooks.md

 ## Abstract

-The current ADR proposes a hook interface to EVM module, with the goal of extending the tx processing externally, specifically to support communication from EVM contract to native modules through logs.
+The current ADR proposes a hook interface to EVM module, with the goal of extending the tx processing logic externally, specifically to support EVM contract calling native modules through logs.

 ## Context

-Currently there are no way for EVM smart contracts to call cosmos native modules, one way to do this is by emitting specific logs from contract, which get recognized by tx processing code and converted to native module calls.
+Currently there are no way for EVM smart contracts to call cosmos native modules, one way to do this is by emitting specific logs from contract, and recognize those logs in tx processing code and convert them to native module calls.

 To do this in an extensible way, we can add a post tx processing hook into the evm module, which allows third party to add custom logic to process transaction logs.